TriplyDB/Documentation/docs/triplydb-js/index.md

    // For SPARQL construct queries. const results = query
      .results({
-       someVariable: "value of someVariable",
+       someVariable: 'value of someVariable',
-       anotherVariable: "value of anotherVariable",
+       anotherVariable: 'value of anotherVariable',
      })
-     .statements();
+     .statements()
    // For SPARQL select queries.
    const results = query
      .results({
-       someVariable: "value of someVariable",
+       someVariable: 'value of someVariable',
-       anotherVariable: "value of anotherVariable",
+       anotherVariable: 'value of anotherVariable',
      })
-     .bindings();
+     .bindings()
    ```

 5. To read the results you have three options: